Wardley Mapping Glossary

 Competitive Edge

-Great strategy leverages an organisation's unique strengths to create differentiated value.
-It positions the firm to out compete rivals in a sustainable way.
+Great strategy leverages an organisation's unique position and strengths to create sustainable competitive advantages.

 Town Planners